Dental practices in the Bay of Plenty have been run off their feet, working through a backlog after being unable to work during levels 3 and 4.

 The New Zealand Dental Association president Katie Ayers said dentists in the region were now trying to see the thousands of patients, prioritising those in most urgent need.
 The Tooth Fairy Dental in Mount Maunganui has four clinics in the Western Bay of Plenty and provided advice, antibiotic scripts and organised emergency treatment free of charge for more than 400 emergencies during lockdown.

 Team Dental Tauranga operations manager Sarah Fuller said dentists had been working non-stop for the past 10 days.
 "We're also anticipating there will be a dive really soon."

 She said people were struggling financially because of Covid-19 and they expected non-essential dental care would take a backseat.

 "That's the stuff we see as essential - like the check-ups, dental hygienists, having the filling fixed that doesn't hurt yet."

 She said this would "hugely" impact the business and strict consideration was needed to ensure the service could survive for patients as well as employees.

 "We're having to be very careful moving forward about our expenditure, what we're spending money on, our hours and our rosters."

 She said ensuring general check-ups were up-to-date would prevent heavy expenses down the track.

-The Community Oral Health Service (COHS) which cares for children is now further behind than previously.
+The Community Oral Health Service (COHS), which cares for children is now also further behind than previously.

-"Our greatest concern currently is prioritising those in most urgent need.
-Many dentists have not yet resumed regular check-ups."
+"Our greatest concern is prioritising those in most urgent need, many dentists have not yet resumed regular check-ups."